 One of the best ways to get a sponsor for an event is to provide a series of tiered packages for them to choose from.
 For example, you can create Bronze, Silver and Gold proposals with features and benefits at different price points.

-The tips listed here should help you save valuable time and resources when it comes to finding sponsorship for virtual events, not to mention help you create long-lasting relationships with the brands that matter to your organization.
-For more best practice guides, marketing playbooks and customer case studies, check out our Resources.
+The tips listed here should help you save valuable time and resources when it comes to finding sponsorships for virtual events, not to mention help you create long-lasting relationships with the brands that matter to your organization.
+For more best practice guides, marketing playbooks and customer case studies, check out our resources.